-1 Pursuant to Metro Code 3.09.020 Definitions: "J. "Necessary party" means any county; city; district whose jurisdictional boundary or adopted urban service area includes any part of the affected territory or who provides any urban service to any portion of the affected territory; Metro; or any other unit of local government, as defined in ORS 190.003, that is a party to any agreement for provision of an urban service to the affected territory, not a private individual or citizen's group.
+1 Pursuant to Metro Code 3.09.020 Definitions: "J. "Necessary party" means any county; city; district whose jurisdictional boundary or adopted urban service area includes any part of the affected territory or who provides any urban service to any portion of the affected territory; Metro; or any other unit of local government, as defined in ORS 190.003, that is a party to any agreement for provision of an urban service to the affected territory."
+To clarify further, only a necessary party under this definition may appeal the annexation to Metro,